flightaware/swift-tcl/README.md

 * `var dictionary: [String:TclObj]? = obj.toDictionary()`

 Import a Tcl list of key-value pairs contained in a TclObj to a dictionary having a key of a String type and values of String, Int, Double or TclObjs.

-## Methods of the TclInterp class

-* `var interp = TclInterp()`

-Create a new Tcl interpreter.
-You can create as many as you like.

-* `var result: String = interp.eval(code: String)`

-Evaluate Tcl code in the Tcl interpreter and return the interpreter result as a string.

-* `var result: String = interp.result`

-Obtain the interpreter result as a string.

-* `var resultObj: TclObj = interp.resultObj`

-Obtain the interpreter result as a TclObj object.

-* `interp.result = String`

-Obtain the interpreter result as a string.

-* `interp.resultObj = TclObj`

-Set the interpreter result to the specified TclObj object.

-* `interp.setResult(Double)`

-Set the interpreter result to the specified Double.

-* `interp.setResult(Int)`

-Set the interpreter result to the specified Int.

-* interp.create_command(name: String, SwiftTclFunction:SwiftTclFuncType)`

-* `var result: String = interp.eval(code: String)`

-Create a new Tcl command that will invoke the corresponding Swift function when the command is invoked within the Tcl interpreter.

-* `var val: UnsafeMutablePointer<TclObj> = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpreter and return it as a Tcl_Obj *.

-* `var val: TclObj? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpreter and return it as an optional string.

-* `var val: Int? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpreter and return it as an optional Int.  nil is returned if the object's contents aren't a valid list or if the element can't be converted to an Int.

-* `var val: Double? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpeter and return it as an optional Double.

-* `var val: String? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpeter and return it as an optional String.

-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: UnsafeMutablePointer<Tcl_Obj>, flags: Int = 0)`

-Set a variable or array element in the Tcl interpreter to be the Tcl_Obj * that was passed.

-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: String, flags: Int = 0)`
-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: Int, flags: Int = 0)`
-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: Double, flags: Int = 0)`
-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: TclObj, flags: Int = 0)`

-Set a variable or array element in the Tcl interpeter to be the String, Int, Double, or TclObj that was passed.

-* `interp.dictionaryToArray (arrayName: String, dictionary: [String: String], flags: Int = 0)`
-* `interp.dictionaryToArray (arrayName: String, dictionary: [String: Int], flags: Int = 0)`
-* `interp.dictionaryToArray (arrayName: String, dictionary: [String: Double], flags: Int = 0)`

-Import a Swift Dictionary into a Tcl array.

 ## Building